raxod502/cs121-whales/README.md

 Run the server:

-    $ make run-server-prod

-You can also run in development mode, which enables live-reloading:

     $ make run-server-dev

+Code is live-reloaded.
+To test in production mode using a real WSGI
+server:

+    $ make run-server-prod-test

-The backend is now running on `localhost:5000`, or whichever port is printed on the command line.
+In either case, the backend is now running on `localhost:5000`, or whichever port is printed on the command line.

 ### Backend usage